web analytics

 Sole Trader vs Limited Company

 Plotting a business is no piece of cake.
 Those scratching their head thinking about a business, have to jump over two major barricades first to hit the road later.
-One – whether to operate as sole trader or start a limited company and secondly, the costs involved.
+One – whether to operate as either a sole trader or start a limited company and secondly, the costs involved.

 Going Sole Trader:

 A Sole Trader is the one running the business on its own, means a self-employed person who is the sole owner of the business.
 In other words, ‘be your own boss’ type.
-Profit or loss, you alone are the one responsible for it and it will be your personal.
+Profit or loss, you alone are the one responsible personally liable for it and it will be your personal.
 Surprisingly, becoming a Sole Trader today is sky-rocketing with the existence of GOV.UK website, which has given wings to a lot of aspiring entrepreneurs.

 Starting a Limited:

 The limited one has an entirely separate legal identity.
-Any loss or debts in it will be limited to the company which makes your personal assets and finances, safe.
+Any loss or debts in it will be a limited liability to the company which makes your personal assets and finances, safe.
 Moreover, as the director and the shareholder of the business, you can allocate 100% of the company’s shares to yourself and enjoy salary and/or dividends from the company’s available profits.

 Both are tempting, right?
 But, there’s good and bad in everything and so does these two business structures have.
 The confusion arises when it comes to business expenses.
-Whether running a solo marathon will be beneficial or opting for a limited one will yield profits.
+Whether running a solo marathon will be beneficial or opting for a limited liability partnership, one will yield profits.
 To help you figure that out, we are presenting here some of our understandings to hasten your decision-making.

 A Comparison of Expenses in Operating As a Sole Trader Vs a Limited Company